Kid A Mnesia: Kid A Mnesia Exhibition

 Radiohead planned to create an art installation based on the albums, but this was canceled due to logistical problems and the COVID-19 pandemic.
 Instead, a digital experience, Kid A Mnesia Exhibition, was released in November as a free download for PlayStation 5, macOS and Windows.
 It was developed over two years by Radiohead with Namethemachine, Arbitrarily Good Productions and Epic Games.
 It received positive reviews for its intersection of music, art and technology.
+A physical version of the exhibition, Motion Picture House: Kid A Mnesia, opened at the 2026 Coachella festival in California and is set to tour the US.

 Reception

 On the review aggregator website Metacritic, Kid A Mnesia has a score of 97 out of 100 based on 10 reviews, indicating "universal acclaim".
 The Mojo critic Danny Eccleston noted the influence of Kid A and Amnesiac on subsequent acts that had blended rock and electronic music.
 In Rolling Stone, Rob Sheffield wrote that Kid A Mnesia was "a stunning collection making the case for both albums as twin halves of the same musical statement ... a monument of Radiohead’s bravest, boldest music".

-The Kid Amnesiae bonus disc drew praise.
-In the Times, Jonathan Dean said it was the reissue's "real gem".
+In the Times, Jonathan Dean said the Kid Amnesiae bonus disc was the reissue's "real gem".
 He praised the alternative version of "Like Spinning Plates", saying it demonstrated "a band hellbent on challenging what people thought they were", and described "Follow Me Around" as "a brilliant song made at the wrong time, by a band who had moved on".
 The NME critic Andrew Trendell wrote that the bonus disc "feels like as much a complete album as you could hope for ...
 [It] not only offers a mood piece, but also a companion and secret history behind the making of two essential, landmark records."
 In The Guardian, Phil Mongredien praised it as "a fascinating companion piece for two classic albums".

 The Pitchfork critic Jayson Greene found the bonus disc lacked the "revelatory quality" of the bonus material included in Radiohead's 2017 OK Computer reissue OKNOTOK 1997 2017, with no "bolt-from-the-blue alternate history that redefines our understanding of the band".
 The Paste critic Saby Reyes-Kulkarni found the reissue disappointing, with "an assortment of half-baked leftovers".